 10. Bullets for gift-buyer search intent

-Many buyers of {product} are giving it as a gift.
+Many buyers of [product] are giving it as a gift.
 Rewrite the 5 bullets so they speak to the gift-giver, not the end user: who it suits, presentation, returns, gift packaging.
 Keep the spec content; change the frame.
-Avoid "perfect gift" — show why.
+Avoid "perfect gift", show why.

-11. Voice-search and Alexa-shopping bullets
+11. Voice-search and Alexa-for-Shopping bullets

 12. Subscribe-and-save / replenishment-cycle angle